How to Use Abortion Pills

-In the US, abortion is legal in every state, and every state has at least one clinic that provides abortion care.
+Abortion pills are a safe and effective way to end a pregnancy.
 However, in many states the law requires that abortion pills be given by licensed health care clinicians, and a person who uses abortion pills that were not obtained through a clinician may face criminalization.

 Frequently Asked Questions

 Misoprostol, used alone or in combination with mifepristone, is a safe and effective way to end a pregnancy in the first 12 weeks.
 It is approved by the World Health Organization as a safe abortion method for use with or without a clinician and has been used successfully by millions of people around the world.